siyb/tw-epma-2-androidbuild/tw-epma-2-androidbuild.md

     * Alpha / Beta (e.g. with bug reporting code and remote logging)
 * put code into app/src/FLAVOUR/(src/res) to provide flavour specific source code

+## Introduction - Product Flavour Dimensions

+* Starting from gradle 3.0.0, all flavours must have dimensions
+* Flavour dimensions allow configuration changes within a product flavour and therefore increase flexibility.
+* Flavour dimensions must be specified using: ```flavorDimensions "d1", "d2"```
+    * The order in which you specify the dimensions creates an order of presedence, i.e. when gradle merges the sources and configurations, d1 will override configuration of d2
+    * Overriding happens like: defaultConfig -> \$flavour -> \$flavourDimension
+* Kind of weird because dimension are defined as

 ## Introduction - Build Variants

-* Combination of build type (release, debug) and flavour (e.g. paid / free)
+* Combination of build type (release, debug), flavour (e.g. paid / free) and flavour dimension.
+    * e.g.: myapp-\$dimension-\$flavour-\$buildType.apk (name in studio: \$dimension\$flavour\$buildType)
 * Each build variant will result in its own apk
-* Default: defaultConfig (flavour) and release / debug (build types) = release / debug (variants)
 * Adding a new product flavour will add: myFlavourRelease / myFlavourDebug
-* USE BuildVariants tab in Android Studio to toggle build variants!
+* USE "Build Variant" tab in Android Studio to toggle build variants!
+    * View -> Windows - Build Variants
+    * By switching build variants, you are also switching the source files shown in the IDE!

-## Introduction - Dependencies
+## Introduction - Dependencies 1

 * Module depedencies
     * dependencies on other modules within the project